Susan Seaforth Hayes: Career

 Susan Seaforth grew up in Hollywood, where she was active in theater as a teenager.
 Her mother, Elizabeth Harrower (1918–2003), was an actress and screenwriter who eventually became a part of the writing teams of The Young and the Restless and Days of Our Lives.
 Her father, Harry Seabold, lived with his bride for 90 days during World War II, through his basic training near Oklahoma City.
 He shipped out after his daughter was conceived and remained overseas for thirty-three months; during this time, Harrower returned to her family home in Berkeley.

 Seaforth Hayes had a number of featured roles on prime-time television in the 1960s, 1970s, and 1980s.
-Ms. Seaforth appeared in the TV series Cheyenne in the episode, "The Bad Penny", portraying a young murderess avenging the hanging of her outlaw father.
+Seaforth appeared in the TV series Cheyenne in the episode, "The Bad Penny", portraying a young murderer avenging the hanging of her outlaw father.
 She appeared as Martha Otis, the wife of Jim Otis (Gil Peterson) in 1967 in Death Valley Days.
-She guest starred in National Velvet, The Fugitive, Redigo, The Man from U.N.C.L.E., at least two appearances on My Three Sons, plus episodes of Emergency!, Adam-12, the 1967-1970 version of Dragnet, and Matlock, starring Andy Griffith.
-She was in two separate episodes of Cheyenne with Clint Walker in 1962.
-She had a guest appearance on Perry Mason in 1962 as title character Helen Gregory in "The Case of the Stand-in Sister."
-In the mid 1960s, she appeared on General Hospital as the flirtatious Dorothy Bradley (1964) and later on The Young Marrieds as Carol West (1965), giving her some experience into the hectic world of daytime television soap opera.
+She guest starred in National Velvet, The Fugitive, The Man from U.N.C.L.E., My Three Sons, Emergency!, Adam-12, Dragnet, and Matlock.
+She made a guest appearance on Perry Mason in 1962 as title character Helen Gregory in "The Case of the Stand-in Sister."
+In the mid-1960s, she appeared on General Hospital as the flirtatious Dorothy Bradley (1964).
+She gave a moving performance as the expectant Holly, who was fleeing her outlaw husband while falling in love with Dev, his bounty hunter played by Dennis Hopper, on "Bonanza" S5 E31 "The Dark Past", which aired in May 1964.
+She also appeared in Wagon Train S8E14, ‘The Echo Pass Story.’
+She then appeared on The Young Marrieds as Carol West (1965).